AllenNeuralDynamics/TigerASI/README.md

 ## Installation
 To install this package from [PyPI](https://pypi.org/project/TigerASI/0.0.2/), invoke: `pip install TigerASI`.

-To install this package from the github repository in editable mode, from this directory invoke `pip install -e .`
+To install this package from the Github in editable mode, from this directory invoke: `pip install -e .`

+To install this package in editable mode and build the docs locally, invoke: `pip install -e .[dev]`

 ## Intro and Basic Usage